bradyjoslin/rsieve/README.md

 `rsieve` copies all or portions of a remote GitHub repo.
 Useful for pulling down template projects or reusable bits of code.

-By default gets files by downloading the tarball of the latest commit for the primary branch using HTTP.
-Also supports private repos via git (SSH).
+* Downloads tarball of latest commit on primary branch using HTTP

-Always omits the remote's `.git` directory and allow additional filtering using glob patterns to get only the specific files desired.
-Includes convience feature to copy GitHub Action workflows `.github` directory.
+* Supports private repos via git (SSH)
+* Always omits git history
+* Use glob patterns for file filtering
+* Quickly copy GitHub Workflows in `.github` directory to local project

-Provides an option to auto-replace `$default-branch` placeholder in [workflow templates](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization) with the default branch of your local repo.
+* Auto-replace `$default-branch` placeholders in [GitHub Workflow templates](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization) with local default branch

 ## Usage